Kitware/ParaView/Web/Documentation/guides/paraviewweb_on_aws_ec2/README.md

     # ===================================================

 Once the launcher jar is downloaded and available, and once the config file is in place, it is almost time to start the launcher.
-The final steps involve starting an X server (in the background), setting the DISPLAY environment variable, and finally running the launcher (also in the background).
+The final steps involve starting an X server (in the background), setting the DISPLAY environment variable, and running the launcher (also in the background).

     $ sudo X :0 &
     $ export DISPLAY=:0.0